narimiller/GANs-generative-art/README.md

 [Image source]: https://www.slideshare.net/xavigiro/deep-learning-for-computer-vision-generative-models-and-adversarial-training-upc-2016?from_action=save

 The two networks are trained together.
 G generates a batch of samples, which are shown to D along with real images.
 D classifies the images as "real" or "fake".
-In subsequent rounds, D is updated to get better at discriminating between real and fake samples while G is updated to get better at fooling D. In this process, G is learning the best possible approximation of the distribution that could have produced the real-world data (the best posible $\rho_{model}$).
+In subsequent rounds, D is updated to get better at discriminating between real and fake samples while G is updated to get better at fooling D. In this process, G is learning the best possible approximation of the distribution that could have produced the real-world data (the best posible p_model).
 Ideally, the generated images will become impossible to distinguish from the real images over time.

 In 2018, NVIDIA labs developed StyleGAN, which caused a large buzz in the media with its generation of high quality images of fake human faces.
 StyleGAN uses Progressive Growing (from the earlier PC-GAN) to generate high-resolution images and incorporates image styles into each layer of G. The result is an architecture that allows for the generation of large images with increased control over image synthesis [3].
 The team made further improvements with StyleGAN2.
 Among other changes, StyleGAN2 replaced Progressive Growing with a hierarchal G with skip connections.
 StyleGAN2 addresses the droplet artifacts produced by its predecessor and generates even more realistic images.
 Researchers recognized that a reduction in the number of images required to start training would be beneficial in many applications of generative modeling, so StyleGAN2-ADA was born [2].
 GANs typically require tens of thousands to train properly, as using too little data tends to lead to overfitting in D. D will fail to provide useful feedback to the generator and training diverges.
 With its Adaptive Discriminator Augmentation (ADA) feature, StyleGAN2-ADA dynamically changes the amount of non-leaking image augmentations as needed throughout training. **StyleGAN2-ADA is the model of choice for this project, as it is ideal for stabilizing training in the case of limited data.**